 Notice in all four images, the lower back muscles, or the erector spinae, is engaged.
 In the first two images, the abdominals and obliques (the sides of the torso), are also being worked.
 That pretty much covers all the major muscles in the core.

 So, technically, the heart is a muscle.
-Using the rowing machine at a good speed will give you a great cardio workout.
+Using the rowing machine at a good speed will give you a reasonable cardio workout.
 This will strengthen your heart and your lungs and increase your metabolism.
 You’ll be burning calories all day long!

 Because rowing uses a mixture of both upper and lower body muscles, it increases your heart rate.
 Your heart needs to keep pumping blood from the arms to the legs and back and forth.